FelipeArredond/safezoneMainServer/README.md

 # safezoneMainServer
-In this repositorie I going to manage the devlopment process of the main server from the safezone project!
+In this repositorie I going to manage the development process of the main server from the safezone project!